Over summer break, many students lose access to books and reading materials that help them stay at grade level come September.

 Try these three ways to build a stronger data culture

 - Assess current data usage at a macro level or micro level.

-- Learn from others engaged in school-community collaboration along the cradle to career continuum (our Youth Development Roadmap) found here.
+- Learn from others engaged in school-community collaboration along the cradle-to-career continuum.

 - Build a program quality practice through youth work methods, program quality assessment and using assessment data to drive quality improvement.